MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 ### Check the Launchpad service account

-The default service account is something like this: "NT Service\$SQL2016" where the final part varies, based on your SQL instance name.
+The default service account is something like this: "NT Service\$SQL2016" (or "NT Service\$SQL2017"), where the final part varies, based on your SQL instance name.

 The Launchpad service (Launchpad.exe) runs using a low-privilege service account.
 However to start R and Python and communicate with the database instance, the Launchpad service account requires the following user rights: